thejenniferpattee/frank-content/README.md

 Instrument names shown in UI include ASRS-6, PHQ-2, GAD-2.
 Frank uses assessment responses to detect areas of friction, maps them onto a non-clinical taxonomy, and serves tier-appropriate content dynamically.
 This repo stores the exact on-screen phrasing captured in screenshots.
 Scoring and clinical interpretation are handled separately and should never imply diagnosis.

 ## How to review in 3 min

 1. Open content/bundle.json for full content entrypoint.
 2. Open content/instruments/asrs6.json to see item text.
 3. Open content/psychoeducation/taxonomy.json to see content map.

+## Data & Privacy

+This repo is for research and prototype content only — **no real participant data** is included.

+We follow safe practices:
+- Only synthetic or example data is used.
+- No personal identifiers, PHI, or sensitive info is stored.
+- Local-first and privacy-conscious by design.

+For the full details, see [DATA_POLICY.md](./DATA_POLICY.md) or contact: thejenniferpattee@gmail.com